SumaDevang/blood-donation-system/README.md

 Donor Registration Page: Register as a new donor and access the Donor Dashboard to manage your donations.
 Features a formal, professional design with success/error messages for better user feedback.
 Donor Dashboard: Schedule new donations, view your donation history, and manage upcoming appointments by entering your email.
 Now the central hub for all donor activities, with enhanced cancellation feedback.
 Hospital Dashboard: Manage blood requests, track donation schedules, and search donors by blood type requirements.
-Admin Dashboard: Oversee system operations, manage all data (donors, hospitals, donations, blood requests), and generate reports (system summary with 8 completed donations, donors with completed donations by blood type totaling 8 distinct donors, donations per hospital with completed donations only, downloadable CSV).
-Added status filter to All Donations table.
+Admin Dashboard: Oversee system operations, manage all data (donors, hospitals, donations, blood requests, eligibility checks), and generate reports (system summary with 8 completed donations, completed donations by blood type totaling 8, donations per hospital with completed donations only, downloadable CSV).
+Added status filter to All Donations table and full CRUD operations for all tables.
 Fixed Edit and Delete functionality for donors to redirect to Admin Dashboard.
-Organize a Blood Drive: Request to organize a blood drive event and view scheduled blood drives.
-Fixed navigation bar link to ensure accessibility.
 Biomedical Services: Learn about blood testing, storage, distribution, quality assurance, and safety protocols, with statistics on total donations (8) and available blood units (8).
 Error Handling: Added a custom 404 error page for better user experience when accessing invalid routes.